-321. The Heads of State or Government, recalling their previous statements on Lebanon, welcomed the steady efforts of the Government in working in close cooperation with the international community, including the International Support Group for Lebanon, in order to respond effectively to the immediate domestic and regional political, security, humanitarian and development challenges facing the country.
-They expressed their support for the continued institutional efforts and valued national dialogue sessions, as well as other bilateral dialogue initiatives to continue the consolidation of national solidarity, , to reinforce the authority of the State over all its territories, in particular through holding of timely presidential and parliamentary elections, in a manner that guarantees its sovereignty and security, and commended the previous decisions of the National Dialogue sessions held in the Parliament and in the Presidential Palace in Baabda.
-They also welcomed the successful holding of local and municipal elections in May 2016.
+379. The Ministers, recalling their previous statements on Lebanon, welcomed the election of General Michel Aoun as President of the Republic in October 2016, the formation of the "national interest" government, the commitment to hold the parliamentary elections in May 2018 and the strengthening of State's institutions.
+They also welcomed the steady efforts of the Government in working in close cooperation with the international community, including the International Support Group for Lebanon, in order to respond effectively to the immediate domestic and regional political, security, humanitarian and development challenges facing the country.
+They expressed their support for the continued institutional efforts and valued national dialogue sessions, as well as other bilateral dialogue initiatives to continue the consolidation of national solidarity, to reinforce the authority of the State over all its territories, in a manner that guarantees its sovereignty and security, and commended the previous decisions of the National Dialogue sessions held in the Parliament and in the Presidential Palace in Baabda.